-

 Perhaps sensing the mother’s anguish, all of a sudden Judge Jolly banged his gavel to stop the case corker’s testimony and announced, “That’s enough!
 I’ve heard enough.
 I don’t care what happened in this boy’s home, it couldn’t possibly be any worse than the abuse DSS has inflicted on him since he’s been in your custody.
 Case dismissed.”
 It hadn’t even taken the length of the case worker’s testimony for Judge Jolly to decide this case.

 The mother was so happy she started crying.
 She’d lost her husband but had gotten her son back.
 She and her son were both crying when they reunited in the hallway outside the courtroom.
 I remained friends with the mother and represented her on other matters as the years passed by.
-When I asked after her son, she told me he was all grown up, had finished cosmetology school, had his own salon, and was healthy, and happy.
+She acknowledged he was gay but said she’d accepted that with all the love in her mother’s heart .When I asked how he was doing, she told me he was all grown up, had finished cosmetology school, had his own salon, and was healthy, and happy.
 With a proud smile she asked, what more could a mother ask?
-She admitted he was gay but said she’d accepted him with all the love in her mother’s heart.

 Too often there are no winners in the Family Court but this case was an exception because of an exceptional judge.
 Judge Jolly was a courageous fighter who had the courage to buck the system all too willing to define homosexuality as deviant behavior instead of a natural fact of life.